bnskaggs/PSN-and-Steam-Achievement-Data-Scraper/README.md

 - Steam hidden achievements may lack descriptions until unlocked.
 - PSN endpoints rely on community documentation and require your own account credentials.
 Respect Sony's Terms of Service.
 - Text localization depends on the Steam `--lang` option and your PSN account region.

+## To Do
+- figure how to get reliable access to NPWR for PS5 search
+- Global Trophy completion info is seemingly omitted if you don't own the game